Philip Whistler Street: Early years

-Street was born in Sydney, New South Wales, on 9 August 1863, the second son of John Rendell Street and Susanna Caroline (née Lawson).
-His father was a member of the New South Wales Legislative Assembly from 1887 to 1891 and his mother was the daughter of William Lawson, one of the three explorers who made the first settler crossing of the Blue Mountains in 1813.
+Street was born in Sydney, New South Wales, Australia on 9 August 1863.
+He was the son of Australian politician John Street and Susanna Caroline Street (née Lawson).
+His father was a member of the New South Wales Legislative Assembly from 1887 to 1891, and his mother was the granddaughter of Australian explorer William Lawson, who pioneered the first successful crossing of the Blue Mountains by British colonists, along with William Wentworth and Gregory Blaxland.

-Street attended Sydney Grammar School and Sydney Law School.
-He obtained a bachelor's degree in 1883 and was admitted to the New South Wales Bar Association on 25 August 1886.
-He married Belinda Maud Poolman at St John's Anglican Church in Toorak, Melbourne, on 1 February 1888.
-On 24 July 1906, he was appointed a judge of the Supreme Court of New South Wales.
+Street attended Sydney Grammar School.
+He obtained a bachelor's degree from Sydney Law School in 1883, and he was admitted to the New South Wales Bar Association on 25 August 1886.
+He married Belinda Maud Poolman (24 February 1865 – 7 September 1944) at St John's Anglican Church in Toorak, Melbourne, on 1 February 1888.

 Early career

+On 24 July 1906, he was appointed as a judge of the Supreme Court of New South Wales.
 Street was made a full judge of the Supreme Court on 11 February 1907 following the resignation of Justice W. G. Walker in February of that year.
 Street principally presided in bankruptcy, divorce and probate cases.
 He was also deputy president of the now abolished Court of Arbitration, which dealt with industrial disputes between employer and employee, as well as setting minimum wage standards in the state.
 Street also sat in the now abolished Vice-Admiralty Court, first established in New South Wales during the time of Governor Arthur Phillip to deal with maritime disputes.
-In 1915, one of his sons, Lieutenant Lawrence Whistler Street, was killed in action at Gallipoli serving in the First World War.
-Lawrence had volunteered for military service in August 1914, making him one of the earliest of his generation to do so.
+In 1915, one of his sons, Lieutenant Laurence Whistler Street, was killed in action at Gallipoli serving in the First World War.
+Laurence had volunteered for military service in August 1914, making him one of the earliest of his generation to do so.

 In 1918, Street was appointed the Chief Judge in Equity.
 He was the first wholly Australian-trained lawyer to become Chief Justice of Australia's first Supreme Court.
 Street was also appointed a Royal Commissioner on many occasions.
 The most significant of these were concerning the administration of the Returned Soldiers' Settlement Branch of the Department of Lands in 1921 and the case against the Industrial Workers of the World (IWW) in 1918.
 In the latter commission, IWW was an organisation that promoted the concept of one big union.
-In Australia, they were active in campaigning against World War I. One campaign led to a police officer being shot and killed for which two members were found guilty and hanged.
+In Australia, they were active in campaigning against World War I. One campaign led to a police officer being shot and killed, for which two IWW members were found guilty and hanged.